Bubble tea: United States

 Taiwanese immigrants introduced bubble tea to the United States in the 1990s, initially in California through regions including Los Angeles County.
 Some of the first stand-alone bubble tea shops can be traced to a food court in Arcadia, in Southern California, and Fantasia Coffee & Tea in Cupertino, in Northern California.
 Chains like Tapioca Express, Quickly, Lollicup, and Happy Lemon emerged in the late 1990s and early 2000s, bringing the Taiwanese bubble tea trend to the US.
 Within the Asian American community, bubble tea is commonly known under its colloquial term "boba."

 As the beverage gained popularity in the US, it gradually became more than a drink, but a cultural identity for Asian Americans.
 This phenomenon was referred to as "boba life" by Chinese-American brothers Andrew and David Fung in their music video, "Bobalife," released in 2013.
 Boba symbolizes a subculture that Asian Americans as social minorities could define themselves as, and "boba life" is a reflection of their desire for both cultural and political recognition.
-It is also used disparagingly in the term boba liberal, a term that derides mainstream Asian-American liberalism.
+It is also used disparagingly in the term boba liberal, a term coined in 2019 that derides mainstream Asian-American liberalism.
 Other regions with large concentrations of bubble tea restaurants in the United States are the Northeast and Southwest.
 This is reflected in the coffeehouse-style teahouse chains that originate from the regions, such as Boba Tea Company from Albuquerque, New Mexico, No. 1 Boba Tea in Las Vegas, Nevada, and Kung Fu Tea from New York City.
 Albuquerque and Las Vegas have a large concentrations of boba tea restaurants, as the drink is popular especially among the Hispano, Navajo, Pueblo, and other Native American, Hispanic and Latino American communities in the Southwest.
+Aside from the drink itself, boba tea stores have become more than just a business.
+Accompanying the "boba life" phenomenon, boba tea stores have transformed into a social space for Asian American students to form meaningful communities around.
+One source notes that the casual atmosphere within these stores allows people to break existing social barriers and connect over their shared identities.

+Alongside American bubble tea chains, several large American coffeehouse chains have joined in on the growing popularity by adding bubble tea drinks and variants to their menus, often by first releasing them as seasonal summer drinks.
+Notable examples include Caribou Coffee in 2018, Dunkin' Donuts in 2021, and Starbucks in 2024.

-A massive shipping and supply chain crisis on the U.S. West coast, coupled with the obstruction of the Suez Canal in March 2021, caused a shortage of tapioca pearls for bubble tea shops in the U.S. and Canada.
-Most of the tapioca consumed in the U.S. is imported from Asia, since the critical ingredient, tapioca starch, is mostly grown in Asia.
+A massive shipping and supply chain crisis on the US West coast, coupled with the obstruction of the Suez Canal in March 2021, caused a shortage of tapioca pearls for bubble tea shops in the US and Canada.
+Most of the tapioca consumed in the US is imported from Asia, since the critical ingredient, tapioca starch, is mostly grown in Asia.

 TikTok trends and the Korean Wave also fueled the popularity of bubble tea in the United States.